miney-py/mineysocket/README.md

 ### Ping

-A simple alive check and the only command implemented without json.
+A simple alive check, and the only command implemented without json.

 ```
 >>> ping\n